StockSharp/doc/en/topics/api/connectors/crypto_exchanges/bitmax/configuration_bitmax.md

+> [!NOTE]
+> BitMax has been renamed to AscendEX.
+This documentation is preserved for historical reference.

 # Configuration BitMax

 To work with a connector, it is required to generate the **Key (API Key)** and **Secret** in the personal account of the exchange and specify them in the connection settings.